bobbieysabel/ciphermuses/index.md

 ---
 layout: default
 ---
-# Hi
+# Hi there!
-I'm John Lemmon.
-I'm an umpteen year-old developer and musician from Liverpool, England.
+I'm Bobbie.
+This is my digital garden.